 If the applicant is not CIPA-compliant in the second or later funding year under CIPA, the Service Start Date on the applicant's FCC Form 486 is adjusted to the CIPA compliance date.
+Before the service start date is adjusted, the applicant will be provided with an opportunity to cure the CIPA violation by providing Public Notice and/or holding a Public Meeting to announce and discuss its Internet Safety Policy to the public.

-- 47 C.F.R. § 54.520(c) requires schools, libraries and consortia to make the following certifications on FCC Form 486: - (A) The recipient(s) of service represented in the Funding Request Number(s) on this Form 486 has (have) complied with the requirements of the Children's Internet Protection Act, as codified at 47 U.S.C. §§ 254(h) and (l). - (B) Pursuant to the Children's Internet Protection Act, as codified at 47 U.S.C. §§ 254(h) and (l), the recipient(s) of service represented in the Funding Request Number(s) on this Form 486 is (are) undertaking such actions, including any necessary procurement procedures, to comply with the requirements of CIPA for the next funding year, but has (have) not completed all requirements of CIPA for this funding year.
+- 47 C.F.R. § 54.520(c)(1)(iii) requires schools, libraries and consortia to make the following certifications on FCC Form 486: - (A) The recipient(s) of service represented in the Funding Request Number(s) on this Form 486 has (have) complied with the requirements of the Children's Internet Protection Act, as codified at 47 U.S.C. §§ 254(h) and (l). - (B) Pursuant to the Children's Internet Protection Act, as codified at 47 U.S.C. §§ 254(h) and (l), the recipient(s) of service represented in the Funding Request Number(s) on this Form 486 is (are) undertaking such actions, including any necessary procurement procedures, to comply with the requirements of CIPA for the next funding year, but has (have) not completed all requirements of CIPA for this funding year.